twse/random-stuff/Readable Fonts/Western European.md

 ## Fonts and keyboard drivers
 ICELAND (1991), by Friðrik Skúlason, is a DOS system driver to install an Icelandic font and keyboard which uses the CP 861 encoding.

 SevenHeaven (1987), by Anders M Olsson, is a DOS TSR program to install a Swedish keyboard.
+The docs are in Swedish.

 Times of the West I (2001), by Libor Sztemon, is derived from Times New Roman and includes special characters and letters with diacritics for Catalan, Greenlandic, Luxembourgian and Old Danish/Norwegian languages.
 The PCL5 data refers to the original Times New Roman font.
 Download the font from [here](http://ls78.sweb.cz/fonts.htm).